Coedice/JeDi/README.md

 ## REQUIREMENTS  <a name="requirements"></a>
-**mamba** needs to be installed to run JeDi, however any other conda implementation such as micromamba or miniconda also work.
+**mamba** needs to be installed to run *JeDi*, however any other conda implementation such as micromamba or miniconda also work.
 We recommend installing mamba through [Miniforge](https://github.com/conda-forge/miniforge).

 ### Unix-like platforms (Mac OS & Linux)
-Download the installer using curl or wget (or your favorite program) and run the script:
+Download the installer using 'curl' or 'wget' (or your favorite program) and run the script:
 ```
 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"
 bash Miniforge3-$(uname)-$(uname -m).sh